DeonPoncini/libdungeon/README.md

 -----------
 A library for generating dungeon maps.
 Currently supports three generation
 modes:

-+Classic: random rectangular rooms joined by corridors +Conway: cellular automata generation based on the game of life +RandomCaves: Random polygonal rooms that fill the space available
+* Classic: random rectangular rooms joined by corridors
+* Conway: cellular automata generation based on the game of life
+* RandomCaves: Random polygonal rooms that fill the space available

 Building
 --------